T-Goon/3041-Lab-0/README.md

 - To use the hardware buttons (e.g. Home, Siri, etc.), use “Hardware” Menu

 ## Submit your work
-On canvas, submit th efollowing:
+On canvas, submit the following:
 - a link to your Github repository
 - a link to your web page